Nordix/openldap-ppolicy-pwdcheck-module/README.md

 It is intended for users who require backwards compatiiblity with original module's functionality on newer OpenLDAP versions.
 For others the PPM password policy module available in the OpenLDAP contrib directory [`contrib/slapd-modules/ppm/`](https://github.com/openldap/openldap/tree/master/contrib/slapd-modules/ppm) may be a better choice.

-For details on the origins of this project, see Acknowledgements section.
+For details on the origins of this project, see [Acknowledgements](#acknowledgements).

 ## Usage